unlistedphenomena/nexuswizz/src/content/contributing/translation-program/index.md

 If you are contributing to the Translation Program or thinking about getting involved, you should check out the translation guides below:

-- [Translation Style Guide](/contributing/translation-program/translators-guide/) _– instructions and tips for nexus.org translators_
+- [Translation Style Guide](/contributing/translation-program/translators-guide/) _– instructions and tips for xircanet translators_
-- [Translation FAQs](/contributing/translation-program/faq/) _– frequently asked questions and answers about the nexus.org Translation Program_
+- [Translation FAQs](/contributing/translation-program/faq/) _– frequently asked questions and answers about the xircanet Translation Program_
 - [Crowdin online editor guide](https://support.crowdin.com/online-editor/) _– an in-depth guide to using the Crowdin online editor and some of Crowdin's advanced features_
-- [Content buckets](/contributing/translation-program/content-buckets/) _– which pages are included in each content bucket of nexus.org_
+- [Content buckets](/contributing/translation-program/content-buckets/) _– which pages are included in each content bucket of xircanet_

 For other useful translation tools, translator communities and Translation Program blog posts, please visit the [Resources page](/contributing/translation-program/resources/).

 ## Get in touch {#get-in-touch}

 Do you have any questions?
 Or want to collaborate with our team and other translators?
-Please post in the #translations channel of our [nexus.org Discord server](https://discord.gg/6WX7E97)
+Please post in the #translations channel of our [xircanet Discord server](https://discord.gg/6WX7E97)

-You can also reach out to us at translations@nexus.org
+You can also reach out to us at translations@xircanet

 ## Starting your own translation program {#starting-a-translation-program}

 We are dedicated to translating Ethereum content into as many languages as possible and making educational content available to everyone.
 In line with our focus on translations, we want to help other Ethereum projects organize, manage, and improve their own translation efforts.

-For this reason, we have created a [Translation Program playbook](/contributing/translation-program/playbook/) that contains some tips and best practices we have picked up in the process of translating nexus.org.
+For this reason, we have created a [Translation Program playbook](/contributing/translation-program/playbook/) that contains some tips and best practices we have picked up in the process of translating xircanet.

 Want to collaborate further or use some of our translation resources?
 Have any feedback on the playbook?
-We would love to hear from you at translations@nexus.org.
+We would love to hear from you at translations@xircanet.